reactjs/react.dev/src/content/reference/react/use-client.md

 <Intro>

-`'use client'` marks which components render on the client.
+`'use client'` lets you mark what code runs on the client.

 </Intro>